MileHacker Logo

 Vaccination Guidance

-• No specific vaccinations are required for entry to Brazil for the majority of visitors, unless arriving from a Yellow Fever endemic country.
+• No particular shots are needed for entry to Brazil for the majority of visitors, unless arriving from a Yellow Fever endemic country.

 • Consult a healthcare professional 4-6 weeks before your trip.
 They provide personalized guidance.